 Methodology

-How are deaths and infant deaths estimated?
+How are infant, child, and adult deaths estimated?

 The impact counters have been redefined in light of continuous peer review, now reflecting the total number of deaths that have occurred to date, rather than the anticipated lifetime impact of a disruption.
 Detailed information regarding the current methodology is provided below.